 It’s very difficult to see any flaws with this design.
 It’s perfectly balanced and for the cost is one of the best scopes you can get.
 While there are higher dollar scopes on the market that offer more features as a pure hunting optic to put rounds on target and ethically kill small game, this scope can’t be beaten.

-One of my absolute favorite scopes, it is well-rounded and easy to use too on your rifle.
+One of my absolute favorite scopes, it is well-rounded and easy to use on your rifle.

 3. Bushnell Optics Drop Zone-22 BDC Rimfire

-Bushnell makes a ton of different optics, that can be found on the shelves of Walmart to the rifles of elite military and law-enforcement units.
-Many of their rifle scopes are made up for particular applications and this particular scope is made for rimfire AR 15’s.
+Bushnell makes a ton of different optics that can be found on the shelves of Walmart to the rifles of elite military and law-enforcement units.
+Many of their rifle scopes are made for particular applications and this particular scope is made for rimfire AR 15’s.

-Although the Marlin Model 60 is a lightweight tube fed rimfire rifle, it shares a lot of characteristics similar to the AR 15.
-It is a short light carbine that benefits well from slim and trim optics, much like this 22 BDC rimfire scope from Bushnell.
+Although the Marlin Model 60 is a lightweight tube fed rimfire rifle, it shares a lot of characteristics with the AR 15.
+It is a short light carbine that benefits from slim and trim optics, much like this 22 BDC rimfire scope from Bushnell.

 This optic is lightweight and well-balanced, featuring a few amenities that make shooting to long-range with a rimfire cartridge much easier.
 Mainly full-size target turrets and especially designed BDC reticle.